DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Regarding claim 8, 9, 18, 19 ADATO teaches The system of claim 1, but fails to specifically teach that the item comprises a medical device or a fire extinguisher.
+Regarding claim 8, 9, 18, 19 ADATO teaches The system of claim 1, but fails to specifically teach identifying a medical device or a fire extinguisher in proximity to the event location and identifying a location of the medical device or a fire extinguisher in the rendered layout.
 However, ADATO suggests as much via disclosure of detection and identification of inanimate objects (paragraph [0159]) in an effort to map all objects in a retail store.
-Furthermore, McSheffrey teaches that identifying a fire extinguisher or a medical device as objects tracked within an environment is well known in the art (e.g. “fire extinguisher” defibrillator” paragraph [0017] and throughout).
+Furthermore, McSheffrey teaches that identifying a fire extinguisher or a medical device as objects tracked within an environment is well known in the art (e.g. “fire extinguisher” “defibrillator” paragraph [0017] and throughout).
 Therefore, it would have been obvious for one skilled in the art to select the identified item as one of a fire extinguisher or a medical device.

 Conclusion